davymartinez/es6-for-everyone/es6-for-everyone-learning-notes.md

 ### What are Proxies?

-Proxies allows us to override the default behavior of operations on objects.
+Proxies allows us to intercept, override, and/or determine the behavior of the operations of an object.
 From [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy):

 > The `Proxy` object enables you to create a proxy for another object, which can intercept and redefine fundamental operations for that object.
 > [...]